mchajdecki/Microsoft-Azure/README.md

 </p>
 <p>
   <ol type="1">
-    <li>Click create in the top left corner of the page or the option in the blue box below</li>
+    <li>Click create in the top left corner of the page or the option in the blue box below to continue.</li>
   </ol>
 </p>
 <br />